simasce/WindowKiller/README.md

 Note: You can cancel the overlay any time by pressing `ESC` or `Right Mouse` button

+To exit the program, right-click the application icon in the navigation bar and select the option `Quit`

 ## Requirements

 - **.NET 8.0** or later